istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 port that has no HTTP service or service entry defined in the mesh.
 Similar to the second approach, you can't monitor access to external services but you don't need to know which IP ranges are external to the cluster.
-You can also easily switch to the first approach for a specific port by simply creating a service entry for that port.
+You can easily switch to the first approach for a specific port by simply creating a service entry for that port.
-This way you can use this approach initially, allowing access to any external service, and then later decide to start controlling access to external services for specific ports.
+This means you can use this approach initially to allow access to any external service.
-You can enable traffic monitoring and control features as they are needed.
+Later, you can decide to start controlling access to external services for specific ports and enable traffic monitoring and control features as they are needed.

 ## Security note